jmobriencs/jmobriencs/README.md

 - 📜 I have an AS in Computer Science from Folsom Lake College
 - 📜 I have a BM in Jazz Piano Performance & Music Production from CSULB
 - 🤖 I'm currently working as an Automation Engineer at PowerSchool (Java/Selenium)
-- 🌱 I’m working with C++ in my free time
+- 🌱 I’m working with C++ & Java in my free time
 - 💞️ I’m looking to collaborate on VSTs/AUs
 - 📫 How to reach me: jmobriencs@gmail.com